ebabel-games/magicalhex/README.md

 # Enchantment MMO

 Enchantment (working title) is a free (for ever) browser based MMO.
 It's a dark world with evil magic, demons and necromancers battling each other for supremacy.
-See the [game mechanics](GAME-MECHANICS.md) for further details.
+See the [wiki](https://github.com/ebabel-eu/Enchantment/wiki) for further details.

 ## Installation